Methodological Approaches in Ukraine

 reSCORE Ukraine 2023

 Following Russia's full-scale invasion, SCORE Ukraine was recalibrated to focus on Resilience Recovery and Reconstruction. reSCORE Ukraine, which is a joint initiative funded by the USAID and UNDP, implemented by SeeD, will continue to serve as an annual assessment tool of societal resilience and recovery, that informs the policies and programming of national, regional and international partners.
-The reSCORE aims to identify pathwas and respond to complex needs, geared at strengthening individual and collective coping mechanisms, and fostering a democratic, just, inclusive and cohesive Ukraine.
+The reSCORE aims to identify pathways and respond to complex needs, geared at strengthening individual and collective coping mechanisms, and fostering a democratic, just, inclusive and cohesive Ukraine.

 Data from the Ukraine reSCORE in 2023 relies on face-to-face, structured and quantitative interviews with citizens in Ukraine, collected between March 26th and June 12th 2023.
 The data, from 5,914 respondents, is based on stratified random sampling, and is representative of all territories controlled by the Government of Ukraine at the time of surveying, excluding Luhansk and Donetsk oblasts, and excluding the Autonomous Republic of Crimea.